Server-Eye/helpers/ServerEye.Powershell.Helper/readme.md

 # Server-Eye PowerShell Helper

 This module provides easy access to the Server-Eye API.
-Right now, not all features of the API are present but we plan to have a complete coverage as soon as possible.
+All API calls are supported.
+See https://api.server-eye.de/docs/2 for the corresponding cmdlet for each API function.

 ## How to install
 The module should be installed directly from the Microsoft Powershell Gallery (https://www.powershellgallery.com/).